AlisaDavtyan/protein_classification/README.md

 Individual model classes for ESM and UniRep-based predictions.

-## Contributing

-We welcome contributions!
-Please see our contributing guidelines for more information.

-## License

 This project is licensed under the MIT License - see the LICENSE file for details.